cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 default values.
 Given that different networks have different unbonding periods and different average block times, default values might be difficult.
 However, forcing a pruning strategy might be too limiting.
-So we propose to have a configurable pruning strategy, number of heights and interval, with a default height retention of 2,592,000 (1s block time over a month).
+So we propose to have a configurable pruning strategy, height retention and interval, with a default height retention of 2,592,000 (1s block time over a month).

 #### State Storage (SS)